6 AM: Alarm. Commute. Coffee.

 The Energy Equation

-- Recovery: All day between study sessions
+- Recovery time: All day between study sessions

-Working Professionals:
+Working Professional:

-- Recovery: 6-7 hours sleep (maybe)
+- Recovery time: 6-7 hours of sleep (generously)

-The Myth of "Just 2 Hours a Day"
+The "Just 2 Hours a Day" Lie

-- 6 PM: Arrive home (commute)
+- 6:00 PM: Arrive home (commute ate your soul)

-- 6:30 PM: Decompress, eat dinner
+- 6:30 PM: Decompress, eat dinner (you need fuel to function)

-- 7:30 PM: NOW you can start (but mentally exhausted)
+- 7:30 PM: NOW you can start (but brain is running on fumes)

-- 9:30 PM: Must stop (need sleep by 11 PM)
+- 9:30 PM: Must stop (you need to sleep before 11 PM or die)

-###The Decision Fatigue Trap
+The Decision Fatigue Trap

 After 8+ hours of making work decisions, you come home to: